row-huh/row-huh/README.md

 Lately, i've been
 - Diving deep into **LLMs**, **automation agents**, **deep learning**, and **vision**
-- Experimenting with random builds and vibe-coding side projects
+- Experimenting with random builds and side projects
-- Occasionally writing blogs and keeping up with AI news (full-time at this point)
+- Occasionally writing blogs and keeping up with AI news (which is pretty much a full-time job at this point)

 ##### Let's connect?